Skip to content

 Note

-Both devices must be connected to the same local network to use this feature.
+Both devices must be connected to the same Wi-Fi network to use this feature.

 Bluetooth MIDI Devices

-Stage Cue also supports Bluetooth LE MIDI devices.
-Use this dialog to scan for and connect to nearby Bluetooth MIDI devices.
+Stage Cue also supports Bluetooth MIDI devices.
+Use this option to scan for and connect to nearby Bluetooth MIDI devices.

 Virtual MIDI Ports